FernandoNarvaez1904/portfolio/docs/education.md

-# My Education
+# My College Experience

 ## Bachelor's Degree in Software Engineering

 **Keiser University** | _2020 - 2023_

-I graduated with a Bachelor's degree in Software Engineering from Keiser University, and it was honestly one of the best experiences of my life.
-The program was based in Florida, but I was able to complete it remotely, which gave me the flexibility to work on projects and gain real-world experience while studying.
+I graduated with a Bachelor's degree in Software Engineering from Keiser University.
+My college years were extremely important for my development as an engineer.
+I did things like founding the Software Engineering club, creating the first Software Engineering Fest, serving as a dean's assistant, and contributing to curriculum development.
+I was fortunate to receive a grant that covered 80-85% of my college career based on my academic excellence and martial arts achievements.
+Keiser University is based in the United States but has a campus here in Nicaragua, which gave me the opportunity to study locally while still getting a high-quality American education.

 import DiplomaFrame from '@site/src/components/DiplomaFrame';

 <DiplomaFrame />

 ## What I'm Proud Of

-### Academic Achievements

-I was incredibly honored to receive the biggest scholarship that Keiser University offered.
-It was a huge relief for my family and gave me the confidence that I was on the right path.
-The scholarship also motivated me to work even harder and make the most of my education.

 ### Dean's Assistant Role